cxthyngxy/afia_proj/readme.md

   - run `make project_image` in order to create the image within the container in a Mac/Linux-OS-specific target

 How to create the containerized report:
-  - locally - run `make final_report/build.html` in order to create the final report within the container
-  - via dockerhub - run `make final_report/build2`in order to create the final report within the container
+  - via dockerhub - run `make final_report/build.html` in order to create the final report within the container